Insality/panthera-editor/docs/Manual.md

 ### Share your project

 To share your project - export it as Json and share it.
-Also your probably to import your Images to share it with project file.
+This file will contains used images from image cache and also will be imported at this file load.

 ### Defold *gui or *.collection import